Jkierem/ui-test/README.md

 - Create-react-app comes with testing already setup but no tests were made so please don't expect it to work.
 - The gradient in the images while on the list view doesn't work properly due to the nature of mix-blend.
 Needs further work.
 - Deployment was planed on firebase.
 Currently not deployed
 - The only part of the data that can be modified is the vote count.
+In practice, this means the last modified attribute is set and will not update accordingly.
 This is due to time constraints